jaysylvester/citizen/README.md

       }
     });

-Sessions expire based on the `sessionTimeout` config property, which represents the length of a session in milliseconds.
-The default is 1200000 (20 minutes).
+Sessions expire based on the `sessionTimeout` config property, which represents the length of a session in minutes.
+The default is 20 minutes.
 The `timer` is reset with each request from the user.
 When the `timer` runs out, the session is deleted.
 Any client requests after that time will generate a new session ID and send a new session ID cookie to the client.
 Remember that the browser's session is separate from the server's session, so any cookies you've set with an expiration of `session` are untouched if the user's session expires on the server.
 You need to clear those cookies manually at the start of the next server session if you don't want them hanging around.

 To forcibly clear and expire the current user's session: